-The second phase of the benchmark, configuration, is shown in Figure 4(b).
-On VANILLA, this phase took 26.6 seconds.
-This phase of the benchmark is CPU and system-call intensive, so the STRACE and AMINOTRACE configurations had overheads over VANILLA of 98.2% and 69.6%, respectively.
-The AMINONULL configuration had an overhead of 72.1%.
-The AMINOACI configuration has an overhead over VANILLA of 84.7%.
-When compared with AMINOTRACE, the overhead of AMINOACI is only 9.0%.
-This demonstrates that our file system is relatively efficient, though the CPU intensive nature of this workload causes the context switches and datacopying induced by the monitoring infrastructure to degrade performance.
-Of note, our ptrace monitoring infrastructure including the file system is faster than STRACE alone.
-When durability is added, VANSYNC is 18.3 times slower than VANILLA, and AMINOACID is 7.9 times slower than VANILLA.
+The second phase of benchmark, configuration, is shown in Figure 4(b).
+On VANILLA, this phase took 51.2 seconds.
+This phase of the benchmark is CPU and system call intensive, so the STRACE and AMINONULL configurations had overheads over VANILLA of 58.2% and 49.4%, respectively.
+The AMINOACI configuration has an overhead over VANILLA of 57.5%.
+When compared with AMINONULL, the overhead of AMINOACI is only 13%.
+This demonstrates that our file system is relatively efficient, though the CPU intensive nature of this workload causes the context switches and data-copying induced by the monitoring infrastructure to degrade performance.
+When durability is added, VANSYNC is 3.0 times slower than VANILLA, and AMINOACID is 2.1 times slower than VANILLA.
 Again, this demonstrates that Amino efficiently provides durable performance.

-The build phase, shown in Figure 4(c), took 35.3 seconds on VANILLA.
-Even though this phase is the most CPU intensive phase of all, it is the least system call intensive.
-Therefore, the monitoring infrastructure has a lower overhead than in the configuration phase: 31.5% for STRACE and 31.1% for AMINOTRACE.
-The elapsed times for the STRACE and AMINOTRACE configurations were statistically indistinguishable, but AMINOTRACE used 4.5% more CPU time.
-The AMINONULL configuration had an overhead of 30.9%, which is statistically indistinguishable from AMINOTRACE.
-The AMINOACI configuration had an overhead of 39.5%.
-Most of this was due to a 45.2% increase in CPU time from 35.1 seconds to 51.0 seconds, caused by BDB operations, additional data copying, and context switches.
-The AMINOTXN configuration had an overhead of 40.8%, which is 0.9% higher than AMINOACI.
-The additional overhead is caused by a 1% increase in CPU utilization for tracking transactions.
-The VANSYNC configuration was 6.4 times slower than VANILLA, and AMINOACID was 5.3 times slower than VANILLA.
-The AMINODTXN configuration performed much better, with an overhead of only 55.1% over VANILLA, just 15.6%more than AMINOACI.
-This demonstrates that although durability degrades performance, much of the loss can be made up for by inserting explicit transactions.
+The build phase (shown in Figure 4(c)) took 64.7 seconds on VANILLA.
+Even though this phase is the most CPU intensive phase of all, this is the least system call intensive.
+Therefore, the monitoring infrastructure has a lower overhead than in the configuration phase: 19.7% for STRACE and 19.5% for AMINONULL.
+The AMINOACI configuration had an overhead of 43.3%.
+Most of this was due to a 42.8% increase in

+CPU time from 64.3 seconds to 91.8 seconds, caused by BDB operations, additional data copying, and context switches.
+The VANSYNC configuration was 67.2% slower than VANILLA, and AMINOACID was 80.7% slower than VANILLA.
+The reason that AMINOACID was slower than VANSYNC is that the build phase is remained more CPU intensive than the other phases when durability was added.
+For VANSYNC, CPU utilization was 59% and for AMINOACID it was 82%.
+As CPU was a bottleneck in this configuration, the extra context switches and data-copying hurt AMINOACID more than the improved durable performance helped it.